BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     - ``5``: a top-level object stored at index 5 (in the root container)
     - ``2.3`` : an object stored at index 3 in a container at index '2' in the root.

-Hence, each object in the system has an ID.
-In cases where the containers are reconstructed from eeprom
+Hence, each object in the system has an ID, and these IDs are persistent - the same objects will be available using the same ID after power-cycle.
+The object exists until it is explicitly deleted (see Delete Object command.)

 Values
 ------